htw-imi-showtime/showtime-website/content/ss21/master/m1-gezumi/tech-stack.md

 {{<section title="Other Tools">}}
 #### GitHub
-GitHub was used to host the code as well as for the project management, which lead to a **highly efficient, collaborative workflow**.
+GitHub was used to host the code as well as for the project management.

 Using Github Actions a **CI/CD pipeline** was implemented.
  It ensures a high code quality and builds an apk which is then released on Github.